michem/datasciencecoursera/getdata/README.md

 ##CodeBook.md

-Description of the files used and the final data set.
+Description of the files used, how to get them and the final data set.